 1.)
 Privacy: Just like when we meet in person at the office, confidentiality is of the utmost importance to ensure a safe experience, enable you to share private information, and make it easier to process your thoughts and feelings comfortably.
-If possible, we suggest attending session in a quiet space where you can close the door.
+Please attend your session in a quiet space where you can close the door.
 Some alternatives include sitting in a parked vehicle, where you can still access WiFi, or in a room placing a white noise machine by the door, just as we have at the office, to prevent noise transfer.
 No white noise machine?
 No problem!
 There are several white noise apps you can download to your phone.
 Using headphones also helps reduce the chances therapist’s voice can be heard by others.

 2.)
 Connectivity: Sometimes, we can’t avoid the signal cutting out, but there a few things we can do to control it.
 Restart your computer before session, make sure there are no other tabs open, and if you have options, try meeting in a room closest to the modem.
 Additionally, you can try to plug in an Ethernet connection directly to your computer.